Stirling Castle: Renaissance palace

 Almost all the present buildings in the castle were constructed between 1490 and 1600, when Stirling was developed as a principal royal centre by the Stewart kings James IV, James V and James VI.
 The architecture of these new buildings shows an eclectic mix of English, French and German influences, reflecting the international ambitions of the Stewart dynasty.

-James IV (reigned 1488–1513) kept a full Renaissance court, including alchemists, and sought to establish a palace of European standing at Stirling.
+James IV (reigned 1488–1513) kept a full Renaissance court, including artists and alchemists.
+Perkin Warbeck was a guest at Stirling in November 1495.
+James IV sought to establish a palace of European standing at Stirling.
 He undertook building works at the royal residences of Edinburgh, Falkland and Linlithgow, but the grandest works were at Stirling, and include the King's Old Building, the Great Hall, and the Forework.
 He also renovated the chapel royal, one of two churches within the castle at this time, and in 1501 received approval from Pope Alexander VI for the establishment of a college of priests.
 The Forework, of which little now remains, was derived from French military architecture, although military details were added more for style than for defence.
 A new portcullis was painted with red lead and linseed oil.
 The gardener, George Campbell, built archery butts next to the stables in 1504.
 James IV played tennis at Stirling with the Spanish ambassador, Pedro de Ayala.

 If a satirical account in two poems by the poet William Dunbar is based on facts, the castle walls may have been the site of an attempt at human-powered flight, c.1509, by the Italian alchemist and abbot of Tongland, John Damian.
 The Captain of the Castle Andrew Aytoun kept an alchemist called Caldwell maintaining a furnace for "quinta essencia", the mythical fifth element, at the castle.